Duke Xiao of Qin: Alliance at Tongdi

-Also in 352 BCE, King Hui of Wei, with assistance from Han, defeated the allied forces of Qi, Song, and Wei besieging Xiangling.
+Also in 352 BC, King Hui of Wei, with assistance from Han, defeated the allied forces of Qi, Song, and Wei besieging Xiangling.
 Qi was forced to request Chu's General Jing She to mediate a truce.

-In 351 BCE, King Hui and Marquis Cheng of Zhao concluded an alliance near the Zhang River, leading to the withdrawal of Wei troops from Handan.
+In 351, King Hui and Marquis Cheng of Zhao concluded an alliance near the Zhang River, leading to the withdrawal of Wei troops from Handan.
 With peace restored with the other states, Wei concentrated its forces westward, recapturing Anyi and besieging Guyang again.

-To buy time for domestic reforms, Duke Xiao held a peace summit with King Hui at Tongdi (modern southwest Huazhou District, Weinan, Shaanxi) in 350 BCE, temporarily easing tensions.
+To buy time for domestic reforms, Duke Xiao held a peace summit with King Hui at Tongdi (modern southwest Huazhou District, Weinan, Shaanxi) in 350, temporarily easing tensions.

 Alliance at Fengze

 King Hui of Wei, under the pretext of paying tribute to the Zhou King, summoned the Twelve Lords of Sishang (泗上十二诸侯) to plan a coalition against Qin.
 In response, Duke Xiao adopted Shang Yang’s strategy of "honoring Wei as king" to alter its aggressive posture.
-In 344 BCE, Shang Yang traveled to Wei and advised King Hui that in addition to commanding smaller states like Song, Wei, Zou, and Lu, he should seek northern alliance with Yan, attack Qi in the east to subdue Zhao, ally with Qin in the west, and attack Chu in the south to subjugate Han—thus securing true hegemony.
+In 344 BC, Shang Yang traveled to Wei and advised King Hui that in addition to commanding smaller states like Song, Wei, Zou, and Lu, he should seek northern alliance with Yan, attack Qi in the east to subdue Zhao, ally with Qin in the west, and attack Chu in the south to subjugate Han—thus securing true hegemony.

 Shang Yang also suggested that King Hui first claim the royal title to align with the will of the people.
 King Hui accepted this plan, proclaimed himself king, constructed grand palaces, and adopted royal insignia such as red robes and seven-star flags.
 He convened the Fengze Assembly (modern south Kaifeng, Henan), attended by Prince Shaoguan of Qin and Marquis Su of Zhao.
 (Note: Records of the Grand Historian vol. 43 dates this as Year 4 of Marquis Su of Zhao.
 Historian Qian Mu argues this meeting actually occurred in Year 6 of his reign.
 See: Qian Mu, Chronological Studies of Pre-Qin Philosophers, p.
 240.)

 However, King Hui’s breach of ritual protocol angered Qi and Chu, and the other lords shifted allegiance toward Qi.